From the novel by Martha Blum

 About the Author

-Geoffrey Ursell is an award-winning writer of drama for stage, television, and radio, as well as of fiction, poetry, and songs.
-His stage plays have won three national playwriting awards, and his novel Perdue won the Books in Canada First Novel Award.
-His musical comedy, Saskatoon Pie!, has been produced twice and toured provincially by Persephone Theatre.
-Other plays include Winning the Prairie Gamble (a collaboration with Barbara Sapergia) for Persephone’s SaskTel Youth Tour Centennial Year, and Gold on Ice (a musical celebration of the Sandra Schmirler curling team) at Dancing Sky Theatre.
-His dramatization of Martha BlumÕs novel The Walnut Tree opened PersephoneÕs 2009/2010 season, and his thriller Dead Midnight opened the theatreÕs 2011/2012 season.
-He was awarded the Saskatchewan Order of Merit in 2009 for his work in the arts.
+Geoffrey Ursell was an award-winning writer of drama for stage, television, and radio, as well as of fiction, poetry, and songs.
+His stage plays won three national playwriting awards, and his novel Perdue won the Books in Canada First Novel Award.
+Geoff’s plays include the thriller Dead Midnight, Winning the Prairie Gamble (a collaboration with Barbara Sapergia,) Gold on Ice, and the musical comedy Saskatoon Pie!.
+He also dramatized Martha Blum’s acclaimed novel The Walnut Tree.
+Ursell, who was born in Moose Jaw and grew up in Regina, Saskatoon and Winnipeg, was a founding member and managing publisher of Coteau Books.
+He served as president of the Saskatchewan Writers Guild and the Saskatchewan Playwrights Centre, and was an integral member of the province’s literary scene.
+In 2009, he was awarded the Saskatchewan Order of Merit for his work in the arts.
+Geoff died in 2021.